thomaswangio/gatsby-starter-primer/README.md

   Gatsby Primer Starter
 </h1>

+⚠️ The props used in this starter are outdated.
+There may be breaking CSS changes.
+Please refer to [primer.style/components](https://primer.style/components) for the latest conventions.

 Want a space to showcase your open source projects?
 Use this Gatsby starter, made with Github's Design System, **[Primer](https://github.com/primer)**.

 ![screenshot](./static/share.jpg)